cquilliam/conky_feedly/README.md

 Nothing displayed?

-Try running from the console "conky ~/.conky/Feedly/conkyrc" and see what the message is.
+Try running from the console "conky -c ~/.conky/Feedly/conkyrc" and see what the message is.
 Probably a missing python module or something.

 Credits